 It takes time for a woman’s body to become strong and healthy again after a miscarriage.
 If her body is not, then she might suffer a repeat miscarriage.

 Doctors usually recommend that those trying for a baby wait for six months to a year before attempting another pregnancy.
 But there are no medical reasons to this precisely; it is just a guideline for couples to come to term with their loss.
 Mummy Sharon Loke, who had a miscarriage twice, decided to follow her doctor’s advice and waited between three to six months before trying again.
 She is now a happy mummy to two adorable boys.

 Deciding when to try again is a decision only you as a couple can make.
-Facebook fan, Adeline Oon said that she, “didn’t want to try for another so soon after the emotional trial, so I conceived about a year after that”.
-Adeline also shared that her “hubby had to go along with my comfort level before we conceived again.”
+Facebook fan, Adeline Oon said that she, “didn’t want to try for another so soon after the emotional trial, so I conceived about a year after that.”
+Adeline also shared that her husband had to go along with her comfort level before they conceived again.

 If there were medical complications with your miscarriage, make sure to discuss the plans to try again with your doctor first.
 Remember that your following pregnancy might not be as endearing to you as the first one because of the loss you have already suffered.

 Having a miscarriage is as tough as having a child dying on you so take it easy on yourself and hope that the following pregnancy would end up better than the previous one.

 Stillbirth, Miscarriages, GDM, Preeclampsia – theAsianparent Professional Guide

 Talking to Your Kids About Miscarriage and Stillbirth